ameeralwafiq/Case-Study-Report-Sab-a/README.md

 >>>>>>> Passive (10031 - User Controllable HTML Element Attribute (Potential XSS)) CWE ID : 20

-Here are the results from OWASP ZAP that has been noted and its brief.
+#### Identification

-Description: User-controllable HTML element attribute (potential XSS) is a type of vulnerability that can exist in websites, including those built using Wordpress.
+User-controllable HTML element attribute (potential XSS) is a type of vulnerability that can exist in websites, including those built using Wordpress.
 This vulnerability occurs when a website allows users to control certain attributes of HTML elements, such as the "src" attribute of an image tag or the "href" attribute of a link tag, without properly validating or sanitizing the input.

+- Risk: Informational
+- Confidence: Low
+- CWE ID: 20
+- WASC ID: 20
+- Source: Passive (10031 - User Controllable HTML Element Attribute (Potential XSS))

+#### Evaluation
 Risk: informational - "Risk: informational" means that the vulnerability identified by the tool does not pose an immediate threat or allow for direct exploitation, but provides information that could be used by an attacker to further exploit vulnerabilities or launch a more sophisticated attack.
 These types of vulnerabilities do not usually require immediate remediation, but should be addressed as part of an overall security program.

 Confidence: low - "Confidence: low" means that the tool is not completely certain that the identified vulnerability exists.
 The confidence level is based on the reliability and accuracy of the tool's detection mechanisms, and is influenced by various factors such as the complexity of the application, the depth of the scan, and the level of interaction with the target.